dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 You will need to have provisioned your dynatrace managed cluster.
 For installation instructions please follow the [documentation](https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-managed/installation/set-up-a-cluster/)

-Once you have have your cluster provisioned we need a couple of things
+Once you have your cluster provisioned we need a couple of things
 1. Your dynatrace managed URL.
 It should look something like `https://xxxxxx.dynatrace-managed.com`
 2. Cluster API token.
 Inside CMC go to Settings -> API tokens -> Cluster tokens and select Generate token.
 Grant it the scope of Service Provider API